subsain/python_files/README.md

-Basic of python like: variable, data types and simple python program
+Basic of python : variable, data types and simple python program